sourcegraph/handbook/content/index.md

 ---
-title: Sourcegraph Handbook
-description: The Sourcegraph handbook describes how we (Sourcegraph teammates) work.
+description: The Sourcegraph handbook describes how Sourcegraph works.
 ---

-# Handbook Home
+# Sourcegraph handbook

 The Sourcegraph handbook describes how we (Sourcegraph teammates) work.
 It's publicly visible because we are an [open company](company-info-and-process/about-sourcegraph/index.md#open-company).
 The table of contents below details what you can find in the handbook.